printicus/Klicky-Changer/Configs/README.md

 You will need to change the pins in each toolhead configs for the pins of the toolboard atached to it, and ad toolheads configs for all your toolheads.
 I only posted two as an example.

-You will need to set Klicky-Probe dock position: https://github.com/jlas1/Klicky-Probe/tree/main/Printers/Voron/v1.8_v2.4_Legacy_Trident#step-6-klipper--dockundock-configuration
+You will need to set [Klicky-Probe dock position](https://github.com/jlas1/Klicky-Probe/tree/main/Printers/Voron/v1.8_v2.4_Legacy_Trident#step-6-klipper--dockundock-configuration)

 ## Setting T0 Probe Z-Offset(the paper sheet method):